ros2-forest/forest/examples/contrast_stretch/README.md

 ### Hardware Resource Usage

-The following images show the hardware resource usage reported by Vivado HLS for the 128x128, 256x256, and 512x512 contrast stretch designs, respectively.
+The following images show the hardware resource usage reported by Vivado HLS for the 128x128, 256x256, and 512x512 contrast stretch designs.

 - 128x128